AntonSHBK/ROS-2-HUMBLE-DOCKER/README.md

 ```
 In order to use docker-compose tools correctly, you should study docker-compose.yml and also refer to the technical documentation.
 In this repository, I used environment variables that are rendered in this file [.env](env/.env) .
 They are used when building containers, as well as when launching containers via docker-compose.

-Dockerfile is formed in such a way as to reduce the developer's action.
-Installing dependencies for the ROS framework are placed in a file [dependencies.sh](dependencies.sh)

 All the necessary dependencies for Python are placed in the requirements folder.
 There are 2 files in this folder  [common.txt](requirements/common.txt) this is a file with the main dependencies and [developmet.txt](requirements/developmet.txt) which contains files for debugging if necessary.
 This is done in order to use a container for production.